VOLTTRON/econ-dispatch/EconDispatchPublisher/README.rst

         # default false
         "remember_playback": true,

-        # Start playback from 0 even though remember playback may be set.
+        # Start playback from 0 even if the line_marker configuration is set a non 0 value.
         # default false
         "reset_playback": false,

         # Repeat data from the start if this flag is true.
-        # Useful for data that does not include a timestamp and is played back in realtime.
+        # Useful for data that does not include a timestamp and is played back in real time.
         "replay_data": false
     }